Ladies and Gentlemen,

 Again we have several things to get done:

-• First, we need to do your "Well Baby Checkup".
+- First, we need to do your "Well Baby Checkup".
+Bring your baby to me with your paper for me to initial.

-• Next, you need to work on MicroType Pro (Lesson M Measurement Writing -- see picture below).
+- Next, you need to work on MicroType Pro (Lesson J Measurement Writing -- see picture below).
 When you have a score (with 2 errors or less) show it to me and I will write it down for todays typing grade.
 If you increase your speed and/or accuracy, show me your updated score.
 You will have a typing grade for Monday, today, Thursday, and Friday.

 Continue Baby Project and Typing